 About The Restaurant

 At the heart of Daisy’s Place’s gastronomic evolution are a few simple key ingredients.
-Only the absolute freshest of local area and home-grown produce is carefully selected each and every day before it ever graces our kitchen.
+Only the absolute freshest of local area grown produce is carefully selected each and every day before it ever graces our kitchen.
 The finest of local and international wines fit for the most discerning palettes are chosen to perfectly complement our menu before they make it to our cellar.
 And each and every one of our staff from front of house to back has been cherry-picked by our fastidious owner Sue Joseph.

-With a Mediterranean inspired modern Australian cuisine, our Master chefs create sumptuous dishes that cater for a diversity of palettes – from the culinary connoisseur to the hearty hunger to a light museful munch.
+With a Mediterranean inspired modern Australian cuisine, our Master chefs create sumptuous dishes that cater for a diversity of palettes – from the culinary connoisseur to the hearty hunger to a light delicious munch.

-So if you have a hankering for a lightly seared Tasmanian scallop drizzled with an orange and jalapeno jus or you’re hungering for a juicy gourmet grain-fed 200 gram beef burger smothered with caramelised onion and hand-cut sea-salted chips on the side or simply desperate for a refreshing Devonshire tea, then Daisy’s Place is the place.
+So if you have a hankering for a lightly seared Tasmanian scallop drizzled with an orange and jalapeno jus, or you’re hungering for a juicy gourmet grain-fed 200 gram beef burger smothered with caramelised onion and hand-cut sea-salted chips on the side or simply desperate for a refreshing Devonshire tea, then Daisy’s Place is the place.